Making Tax Digital (MTD) software helps you meet HMRCโs requirements for digital tax reporting.

 MTD software stores your records, calculates your VAT or income tax, and sends updates to HMRC throughout the year.
 Some options work with spreadsheets using bridging tools.
 Others offer full bookkeeping features.

-The right MTD software for you and your businesses entirely depends on your needs: how you keep records, and what obligations you manage.
-Man tools are free, some are paid.
+The right MTD software for you and your businesses depends entirely on your needs: how you keep records, and what obligations you manage.
+Many tools are free, some are paid.
 Most of the MTD-compatible software offer the basics:

 - digital record-keeping